Seeking value primarily in developed markets worldwide

 Portfolio Attribution

 The Portfolio outperformed the Index during the month, due primarily to stock selection.
-Portfolio holdings in the technology hardware & equipment, banks, and household & personal products industry groups contributed to relative performance.
-Holdings in the semiconductors & semi equipment, materials, and software & services industry groups offset some of the outperformance compared to the Index.
-The top contributor to return was electronic equipment manufacturer, Samsung Electronics Co., Ltd. (South Korea).
-Other notable contributors included multinational luxury conglomerate, Kering SA (France), and household & personal care products company, Reckitt Benckiser Group Plc (United Kingdom).
-The largest detractor was home-appliance manufacturer, Whirlpool Corporation (United States).
-Additional notable detractors included paints & coatings producer, Akzo Nobel (Netherlands), and private-sector bank, AXIS Capital Holdings Ltd. (United States).
+Portfolio holdings in the consumer services, capital goods, and technology hardware & equipment industry groups contributed to relative performance.
+Holdings in the automobiles & components, health care equipment & services, and food beverage & tobacco industry groups offset some of the outperformance compared to the Index.
+The top contributor to return was airport & rail station concessionaire, SSP Group Plc (United Kingdom).
+Other notable contributors included electronic equipment manufacturer, Samsung Electronics Co., Ltd. (South Korea), and semiconductor company, Renesas Electronics Corp.
+(Japan).
+The largest detractor was medical device producer, Zimmer Biomet Holdings, Inc. (United States).
+Additional notable detractors included alcoholic beverage distributor, Diageo Plc (United Kingdom), and home-appliance manufacturer, Whirlpool Corporation (United States).

 Investment Outlook